dbechrd/jai-assertive/README.md

 # Assertive
-A simple assert-based unit test module for Jai.
+A Jai module of simple assert helpers.
+Useful for unit testing, or just improved assert output in general code.

 ![image](https://github.com/user-attachments/assets/cd8c4312-eee2-4269-be77-e5617a05b185)